-The mix of fixed compensation, in the form of a base salary, and variable compensation, in the form of the STIP and LTIP, is intended to foster a performance-based culture by emphasizing compensation that is related to organizational performance and individual contribution.
+The mix of fixed compensation, in the form of a base salary, and variable compensation, in the form of the STIP and LTIP, is intended to foster a performance-based culture by emphasizing compensation that is related to corporate performance and individual contribution.
 One of the ways Keyera emphasizes performance-based compensation is by targeting base salaries in a median range of comparative data, while providing the opportunity to achieve compensation above median through short and long term incentive plans.

 Keyera's target compensation mix for NEOs is weighted toward performance-based compensation, with the majority of NEO compensation being "at risk".
 For instance, all LTIP Awards granted to Keyera's NEOs are Performance Awards with a three year performance period and no NEOs receive Restricted Awards.
-This approach reinforces the payfor-performance link, while the combination of short and long term incentives mitigates against excessive short term risk taking.
-The combination and mix of components for each executive officer reflects the responsibility of the position and the associated ability to influence short and long term objectives.
-There is no guaranteed payment under either the STIP or the LTIP.
-If the targets or minimum thresholds established for either the STIP or LTIP are not met, the payout under such plan may be zero.
+This approach reinforces the pay-for-performance link, while the combination of short and long term incentives mitigates against excessive short term risk taking.
+The combination and mix of components for each executive officer reflects the responsibility of the position and the associated ability to influence short and long